-In this article we touch the point 1 and answer the questions how to choose between different ultrasound frequencies of Marvelmind beacons and why.
+In this article, we mostly touch on the first topic – trilateration – and answer the questions of how to choose between different ultrasound frequencies of Marvelmind beacons and why.

-We don’t discuss the radio connectivity in detail here.
-Remember, though, that your beacons and modems must support the same radio band, for example, 868/915MHz band.
-You can’t combine Beacons HW v4.9 on 433MHz band and Beacons HW v4.9 on 915MHz band or Super-Beacons on 915MHz band.
+We don’t discuss radio connectivity in detail here.
+Remember, though, that your beacons and modems must support the same radio band, for example, the 868/915MHz band.
+You can’t combine Beacons HW v4.9 on the 433MHz band and Beacons HW v4.9 on the 915MHz band or Super-Beacons on the 915MHz band.a

-The oscillograms below are the real examples from a steel making plant:
+The oscillograms below are real examples from a steel-making plant:

 What to pay attention to:

-In order to address the needs of as many different applications as possible – from autonomous robots, drones, forklifts and humans to sports and archaeology – we produce beacons with different ultrasound frequencies, because some of the architectures that we have require different frequencies (IA and MF NIA) and because different ultrasound frequencies have slightly different characteristics.
+To address the needs of as many different applications as possible – from autonomous robots, drones, forklifts, and humans to sports and archaeology – we produce beacons with different frequencies of ultrasound because some of the architectures that we have to require different frequencies (IA and MF NIA) and because different ultrasound frequencies have slightly different characteristics.

 Naturally, potential users may have questions:

-To simplify the decision process, we have sets – for robots, drones, forklifts, people, etc. You purchase them and they already the most recommended configurations of beacons with the right frequencies.
+To simplify the decision process, we have different sets – for robots, drones, forklifts, people, etc. You purchase them, and they are already the most recommended configurations of beacons with the correct frequencies.

 But why?
 What are the underlying principles behind those recommendations and beacons’ selection?
-Let’s discuss deeper.
+Let’s discuss this deeper.

 Question: Wouldn’t it be easier or better to have only a single frequency for all beacons?